OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: BatchExport.JPG

-Export shots enabled in the shot list sequentially as a given format.
+Export Shots enabled in the Shot list sequentially as a given format.
-Batch export only exports the active scene's queued shots and does not support shots from external Blend files.
+Batch export only exports the active scene's queued Shots and does not support Shots from external Blend files.

 Export formats currently include:

 * BAT, Windows Batch file
 * Blend, Shots as separate Blender files.
-All shots are retained but activated per output file.
+All Shots are retained but activated per output file.
-* FBX, Allows shots embedded as animation layers.
+* FBX, Allows Shots embedded as animation layers.
 * OBJ
 * ABC (Alembic)
 * USD (Universal Scene Description)